besch/gemma-chrome-extension/ARCHITECTURE.md

 11. **App.tsx**: The cropped image is added to the chat UI, and a `fetch` request is sent to the local LLM with the image and a prompt to analyze it.
 12. **LM Studio**: Processes the request and returns the analysis.
 13. **App.tsx**: The response is received and rendered in the chat window using the `react-markdown` component for rich formatting.

+### d.
+Voice Recognition (Speech-to-Text)

+1.  **User**: Clicks the "Mic" icon in the side panel.
+2.  **App.tsx**: The `handleMicrophoneClick` function checks for microphone permissions using `navigator.permissions.query`.
+    *   If permissions are denied, it shows an alert.
+    *   If permissions are not yet granted (`prompt`), it sends an `open-microphone-access` message to the background script, which opens the dedicated `microphone-access.html` page to request permission.
+    *   If permissions are granted, it sends a `start-recording` message to the background script and updates the UI to a "recording" state.
+3.  **background.ts**: On receiving `start-recording`, it ensures an offscreen document is active (creating one via `offscreenManager.ts` if needed).
+It then forwards the `start-recording` message to the offscreen document.
+4.  **offscreen.ts**: The offscreen script calls `navigator.mediaDevices.getUserMedia` to start capturing audio.
+It sends the recorded audio data (as a `dataURL`) back to the background script when recording stops.
+5.  **User**: Clicks the "Mic" icon again to stop.
+6.  **App.tsx**: Sends a `stop-recording` message to the background script.
+7.  **background.ts**: Forwards the `stop-recording` message to the offscreen document.
+8.  **offscreen.ts**: Stops the media stream.
+The collected audio data is sent to the background script.
+9.  **background.ts**: Receives the audio `dataURL` and `POST`s it to the local STT server at `http://localhost:5000/transcribe`.
+10. **stt_server.py**: The Flask server receives the audio data, decodes it, saves it to a temporary file, transcribes it using the `whisper` model, and returns the resulting text as JSON.
+11. **background.ts**: Receives the transcribed text from the server and sends it to the side panel UI via a `transcription-result` message.
+12. **App.tsx**: A listener catches the `transcription-result` message and updates the chat input field with the received text.

 ## 4. What We've Done: Project History